ihharker/howtowhisperai/README.md

 > sudo apt update && sudo apt install ffmpeg
 > ```

+## WhisperAI Install

-### WhisperAI Install
+### Windows WhisperAI Install
 Once you've installed ffmpeg and python, you can install Whisper AI using pip in the terminal!
+I had to use the 'py' command here
 > ```
+> py -m pip install -U openai-whisper
+> ```
+The `-U` flag here is used for installing the latest `openai-whisper` package, in the event your local installation is outdated.

+### General WhisperAI Install
+Once you've installed ffmpeg and python, you can install Whisper AI using pip in the terminal!
+> ```
 > pip install -U openai-whisper
 > ```
-The `-U` flag here is used for installing the latest `openai-whisper` package, in the event your local
-installation is outdated.
+The `-U` flag here is used for installing the latest `openai-whisper` package, in the event your local installation is outdated.

 Congratulations!
 Now we can get started with some Python code.